Case Name: Conservation Council for Hawai‘i, et al., v. National Marine Fisheries Service, et al.

-AWI and its co-plaintiffs brought claims against the National Marine Fisheries Service and the US Navy over its five-year plan for testing and training activities in the Hawai'i-Southern California Training and Testing (HSTT) Study Area.
+Nature of Case: AWI and its co-plaintiffs brought claims against the National Marine Fisheries Service and the US Navy over its five-year plan for testing and training activities in the Hawaii-Southern California Training and Testing (HSTT) Study Area.
 The operations include active sonar and explosives, which are known to cause permanent injuries and deaths to marine mammals and sea turtles.

-Earthjustice, which filed the lawsuit, represents Conservation Council for Hawai‘i, AWI, the Center for Biological Diversity and the Ocean Mammal Institute in this matter.
+Earthjustice, which filed the lawsuit, represented Conservation Council for Hawai‘i, AWI, the Center for Biological Diversity and the Ocean Mammal Institute in this matter.

 - Navy Training and Testing Activities Imperil Marine Mammals and Sea Turtles in Waters off Hawaii and Southern California – AWI Press Release

 - Lawsuit Seeks to Reduce Harm to Whales, Dolphins from Navy Sonar in Pacific – AWI Press Release

 - Court Rules Navy Training in Pacific Violates Laws Meant to Protect Whales, Sea Turtles – AWI Press Release

 - Military Readiness: Incidental Take Authorizations – NOAA Fisheries

 - Agency: Dolphins’ Cause of Death Unclear, Human Role Likely – Associated Press